DNA appears to show this Revolutionary War general was a woman or intersex

 Pulaski was just 34 when he was mortally wounded in 1779 while leading a cavalry charge at the Siege of Savannah.
 He was later dubbed the “father of the American cavalry.”

-Since then, numerous towns, counties and schools have been named after Pulaski, along with important arteries like the General Pulaski Skyway in New Jersey and Pulaski Road in Chicago.
+Since then, numerous towns, counties and schools have been named after Pulaski, along with important arteries such as the General Pulaski Skyway in New Jersey and the Pulaski Road in Chicago.

 Polish-American police officers in New York City belong to The Pulaski Association.